AlexIoannides/notes-and-demos/README.md

-# data-science-and-ml-notebook
+# Data Science and Machine Learning Notebooks

-Data science and machine learning experiments and code snippets
+This repository contains examples and proof-of-concept code for various topics and tools used within the areas of practical data science and machine learning.
+Each directory within this project is a stand-alone mini-project with it's own Python package requirements.